Puente Hills

 The Puente Hills are a chain of hills, one of the lower Transverse Ranges, in an unincorporated area in eastern Los Angeles County, California, in the United States.
 The western end of the range is often referred to locally as the Whittier Hills.
+The eastern end is in the city of Chino Hills in San Bernardino County.

 Geography

 The Puente Hills lie to the south of the San Gabriel Valley and the Pomona Freeway (State Route 60), to the east of the San Gabriel River Freeway (Interstate 605), to the north of Whittier Boulevard, and to the west of the city of Diamond Bar and Chino Hills.
 To its north are the City of Industry, Hacienda Heights, and Rowland Heights.
 To the south are Whittier, La Habra Heights, La Habra and Brea.
-The Brea-Olinda Oil Field, discovered in 1880 and still producing in 2014, is in the southernmost portion of the hills adjacent to the city of Brea.
+The Puente Formation underlies the hills, and the Brea-Olinda Oil Field, discovered in 1880 and still producing in 2025, is in the southernmost portion of the hills adjacent to the city of Brea.

 Flora

 The Puente Hills are in the California chaparral and woodlands ecoregion of the California Floristic Province.
 The remnant California native plants here are in the chaparral and oak woodland plant communities, with stands of California native grasses.
 Vascular Plants of the Whittier Hills, a floristic study, was completed by Julie A. Schneider Ljubenkov and Timothy S. Ross (2001), and published in Crossosoma.
 It built on the work of Bob Muns.